 Smokin' Ace Kennels

-Smokin' Ace Kennels is home to the 2017 Yukon Quest Champion & 2016 Copper Basin Champion Matt Hall.
+Smokin' Ace Kennels is home to the 2017 Yukon Quest Champion & 2016 Copper Basin Champion Matt Hall and fiancé Amanda Brooks.
 For the first couple of years, Hall was the youngest musher to compete in the Yukon Quest, being only 21 years old on his rookie run and is now the second youngest musher to ever win the Quest at the age of 25.
-Smokin' Ace Kennels started back in 2008 and is run by Hall & fiancé, Amanda Brooks.
-They race on the values that their dogs' health and spirit comes first and have been honored to receive the Veterinarian's Choice Award in multiple reputable races over the years, upholding our promise to our dogs and fans.
+We race on the values that their dogs' health and spirit comes first and have been honored to receive the Veterinarian's Choice Award in multiple reputable races over the years, upholding our promise to our dogs and fans.

 Tukaway Sled Dog Kennel

 ATAO Kennel is the distance and mid-distance racing sled dog kennel of Mari Troshynski in Fairbanks, Alaska.
 Mari’s goals are to keep a small kennel of happy, heathy teammates who get to do what they love most of all: run.
 Along the way, their aim is to compete in the premier Alaskan and Yukon sled dog races such as the Iditarod and Yukon Quest.
 Onward!

 Tukaway Sled Dog Kennel is an up-and-coming distance racing kennel owned and managed by Chase Tingle.
 Though his dogs are still young, Chase's goals are to run the Yukon Quest and the Iditarod.
 To the team of Tukaway, running long and sleeping less under the darkness of the Alaskan winters illuminated by the dancing Aurora Borealis is motivation to continue on!
 Chase's positive attitude is reflected in his cheerful dog team.
 They really embody the Tukaway motto: Run Long Sleep Less!